 If you are using a template to create your job posting, you are doing it wrong.
 Just like a recruiter reads a thousand different CVs, a candidate reads that many job ads, if not more.
 When hiring remotely, you are competing with companies around the world, and attracting top talent might not be as easy as you think.
 This is why attracting amazing candidates starts precisely here - when you are crafting the perfect job description.

 So, how can you create a job ad that will attract the very best job seekers?
 Well, the trick is to go above and beyond.
 You will, of course, list their responsibilities and conditions.
 But in order to attract ideal candidates, include more information in your job posting.
 Explain to them how their first week, month, and year will look like.
 This will enable them to visualize themselves in this position, and it definitely isn’t something you can find on typical job boards.

-Describe your perfect candidate - list everything that you can think of
+Describe your perfect candidate

 Now that they know what they will be doing, it is time to go into specific of the best person for this remote role.
 Explaining how your ideal candidate looks like means listing both technical and soft skills.
 It is best to list every requirement you seek, even though not many will be able to fulfill all of them.
 You should do so nevertheless, so you will defer the ones who aren’t a good fit.
 If someone can’t meet one or two points, they will still apply.
 If they aren’t able to fulfill seven or eight, they will be less likely to try.

 Although you want to get as many applicants as possible, quality beats quantity every time.
 When you start to list the requirements, start with the essential ones, and work your way down.
 If something is a must, don’t be afraid to highlight it.
 What you don’t require, but would like to see, create a special nice-to-have column.
 Avoid vague descriptions, such as proactive, team worker, good communication skills… List what you actually require of that person, not how you think they should be.